GhostWomen07/bookshelf-kent_c_dodds/Cache Management/index.md

 ## How to use useMutation hook?
 What are it's argument?

+- why it is used ?
 - What does it return?
 - How to call api here?
 - How to pass data and token into client fxn ?
 - How to wireup this function onClick?
 - What does function return i.e first argument of useMutation?

+## how to use useQuery hook? its argument?
+- why it's used?
+- what it return?

+## what queryCache do?